vaibhav-venkat/shapes_3d/docs/parallelepiped.rst

   center image shows a complete parallelepiped with the same :math:`\theta` and :math:`\phi`.
   The right image shows a cross section of the :math:`xz` plane showcasing the :math:`\theta` angle.

-These images demonstrate how parallelepiped objects respond to the slant angle, with cross sections being used.
+This image demonstrates how parallelepiped objects respond to the slant angle, with cross sections being used.
 The image on the right is more slanted than the left, despite :math:`\phi_\text{left} = \theta_\text{right}`, because of the larger :math:`x` length.
 The density and lengths are constant throughout the example.